Optimal Coreset for Gaussian Kernel Density Estimation: Proofs

 Then, we have, for all $x \in \mathbb{R}^d$,

-Here, $C,C_1,C_0$ are sufficiently large constant depending on $d$ only. \end{lemma}
+Here, $C,C_1,C_0$ are sufficiently large constant depending on $d$ only. \end{restatable}

-We make a short remake here.
-One might notice that Lemma \ref{lem:base} states that $w = \frac{1}{C_0\log^2 n}$ while it is sufficient to set $w = \frac{1}{C_0n}$.
-Hence, it looks like it breaks the recurrence pattern: $n_0 = \poly(\log n), n_1 = \poly(\log n), n_2 = \poly(\log\log n),\dots$ The reason why we do it is that it improves the running time.
-Our final algorithm is a Las Vegas algorithm that checks whether the output coloring has the desired discrepancy.
-We need to ensure that the discrepancies at the grid points are small by enumerating all of them.
+We make a short remark here.
+One might notice that Lemma \ref{lem:base} states $w = \frac{1}{C_0\log^2 n}$ while it is sufficient to set $w = \Omega(\frac{1}{n})$ as suggested in Section \ref{sec:overview}.
+As we mentioned before, our final algorithm is a Las Vegas algorithm and hence we need to check if the output coloring has the desired discrepancy.
+We check it by enumerating the relevant grid points and computing the discrepancy at them.
+Making $w$ larger reduces the size of the grid and hence improves the running time.
+Nonetheless, $w = \frac{1}{C_0\log^2 n}=\Omega(\frac{1}{n})$ and hence it doesn't change the logic.